 Every signal in The Grid is stereo.
 This means that whenever you see one patch cord, you are actually seeing a stereo pair.
 So yes, every audio cable is stereo, but so are all pitch, phase, and trigger signals as well.
 Altering any of these various control or timing values will affect the corresponding audio.

-A number of modules are configured to make working in stereo easy and interesting:
+In addition to common stereo placement functions (found in Mixer, Pan, and Stereo Width modules of the Mix category), a number of modules are configured to make working in stereo easy and interesting: